 This course is one of two foundational courses in the study of electricity.
 It examines direct current (DC) circuits, voltage, current, resistance and power.
-Students will learn to build, test and troubleshoot different types of circuits (series, parallel and series-parallel).
+Students will learn to build, test and troubleshoot different types of circuits (series, parallel and seriesparallel).
 A grade of C or better is required to move onto the next electrical course (ELEC-115).

-Prerequisite(s): MATH-050 Corequisite(s): MATH-145
+Corequisite(s): MATH-140 & MATH-146 or MATH-145